pythonkenyard/TDBuploader/README.md

 7. Save torrent to /torrents.
 8. Settings menu to add or remove trackers.
 9. Autoupload is in initial stages
-10. Torrent renaming is automated for most files
+10. Naming is automated for most uploads
 11. File recognition working.
-12. Add support for tagging uploads (Currently everything is configured to use my release tag for tdb
+12. Add support for tagging uploads
 13. Season and Episode selection based on file name for tdb
+14. BHD initial support

 #Change History (yyyy.mm.dd)
+2022.04.25
+-Added support for BHD posting to drafts.
+  Currently WEB-DL and WEBRip supported.
+  MediaInfo not fully parsing correctly on initial tests.
+  Main item missing is tmdb/imdb id
+-imgbox photo upload supported as required for BHD -fixed a bug where WEB-DL Movies were assigning to incorrect category on TDB -Added support for number of screenshots.
+Still in Beta.
+Currently changes only come into effect after a restart -Optimised uploading with webdriver wait. still needs some more work but for torrent uploads there is no longer issues where it times out.
+-Updated fileparsing for some additional improvements -Removed PW/user requirement for BHD.
+-Added note that PW/user isnt needed for TDB when using chrome profile for cookies.
+-reworked a lot of strings into F strings for cleaner code -added config for disabling autoupload
+-initiated config for disabling automatic torrent creation. will allow manual user input each time

 2022.04.20
 -Improved settings for removing/editing info.
 Selections can be done numerically for everything.
 -Customisable settings for where to save downloaded torrents.